BartoszCichecki/LenovoLegionToolkit/README.md

 If you are willing to check if this app works correctly on your device that is currently unsupported, click _Continue_ on the popup you saw on startup.
 Lenovo Legion Toolkit will start logging automatically so you can submit them if anything goes wrong.

+> [!IMPORTANT]
-**If your laptop is not part of Legion, IdeaPad Gaming or LOQ series, this software is not for you.
+> If your laptop is not part of Legion, IdeaPad Gaming or LOQ series, this software is not for you.
 Please do NOT open compatibility requests for other devices.**

 *Remember that some functions may not function properly.*